somuappu75/Photo-Gallery/README.md

 > If you liked this project, please ⭐ **Star** this repository to show your
 >  love.

-#### Have any questions?
-If you have a bug or an idea, feel free to open a [new issue](https://github.com/ElasticDesigns/jekyll-lens/issues/new).

 #### Want to contribute?
 If you want to contribute, make your changes or enhancements and [open a